axe Developer Hub Glossary

 The @axe-core/watcher Package

-You include the @axe-core/watcher package in your website test suite to analyze web pages and report the results back to axe Developer Hub where the results can be viewed.
-The @axe-core/watcher package also monitors Git commits and branches and associates test runs with a given commit.
+You integrate the @axe-core/watcher package in your website test suite to analyze web pages and report the results to axe Developer Hub where you can view the results.
+The @axe-core/watcher package also scans the current Git commit and branch and associates test runs with the current commit.
+Only Google Chrome is supported by the @axe-core/watcher package when testing your website.
+See System Requirements.

 Best Practices